-The Columbia Hernia Center brings together a group of surgeons focused on hernias.
-We are adept in using the newest techniques and materials in hernia repair.
+The Columbia Hernia Center brings together a group of world-class surgeons focused on delivering the highest-quality hernia care possible.
+We are adept in using all of the newest techniques and materials in hernia repair.
 Our surgeons are experienced in treating primary and recurrent hernias using both open and laparoscopic methods.

 Abdominal wall and groin hernia repair has made major advances in recent years, leading to smoother recovery, minimizing recurrence, eliminating tension on muscle layers, and making treatment possible for hernias previously considered not repairable.

 New prosthetic materials strengthen the abdominal wall and groin without need for the surgeon to cut into adjacent muscles.
 These "tension-free" procedures come with less pain and involve minimal recurrence.
 Advances in laparoscopic surgery often mean a more rapid return to normal activity, with reduced discomfort and hospital stay for the patient.